ebowman/api-first-hand/README.md

 apiFirstParsers := Seq(ApiFirstSwaggerParser.swaggerSpec2Ast.value).flatten
 ```

-Please take a look at activator template's configuration for complete example.
+Check out the Activator template's configuration for a complete example.

-## Custom Templates For Code Generation
+## Custom Templates for Code Generation

 The PlayScala generator supports custom templates.
 In order to override default template for some of the components,
 please provide your custom template named in accordance to the following list: